segmentio/kubeapply/README.md

 `kubeapply validate [path to cluster config]`

-This validates all of the expanded configs for the cluster by wrapping `kubeval`.
+This validates all of the expanded configs for the cluster using `kubeconform`.

 #### Diff